MEC402/Light-Field-Viewer/README.md

 # Light-Field-Viewer

-This is a light field viewer implemented in OpenGL based on Levoy and Hanrehan paper [1] using the light field dataset in [2].
+This is a light field viewer implemented in OpenGL based on Levoy and Hanrahan paper [1] using the light field dataset in [2].
 The light field rendering calculation is done with shaders to ensure fast rendering.
 The code can only handle square image grids.
 The light field samples are loaded as a texture atlas.
 All the light fields in the result have 17x17 grid.

 [1] Levoy, Marc, and Pat Hanrahan.
 "Light field rendering."
 Proceedings of the 23rd annual conference on Computer graphics and interactive techniques.
 1996.